iannakim/Life-After-Covid-backend/README.md

  * Add review average on each product
  * Update user information
  * Allow users to upload a profile picture

- ## Set-up for running the app

- Part 1 (backend):
- * Clone this repo into your local computer --git clone
- * cd into the repo run 'bundle install' to install all dependencies
- * Run 'rails db:migrate' to set up all the tables
- * Run 'rails db:seed' to seed the data
- * Run 'rails s' to start the server

- Part 2 (frontend):
- * Go to this <a href = "https://github.com/iannakim/Life-After-Covid-frontend"> repo </a> and clone it down to your local computer -- git clone
- * cd into the repo
- * Run 'open index.html' in your terminal and start the app on localhost:3000!

 ## Contributors
  * [Anna Kim](https://github.com/iannakim)